 What is a venous leg ulcer?

-A skin ulcer happens when an area of skin breaks down to reveal the underlying flesh.
+A skin ulcer develops when an area of skin breaks down to reveal the underlying flesh.
 Venous leg ulcers are the most common type of skin ulcer.
 They mainly occur just above the ankle.
 They usually affect older people and are more common in women.
-It affects about 1 in 1,000 people in the UK at some stage in their lives.
-It gets more common as you get older and 20 in 1,000 people become affected by the time they are in their 80s.
-Venous leg ulcers can be painless but some are painful.
+They affect about 1 in 1,000 people in the UK at some stage in their lives.
+Venous leg ulcers become more common as you get older and 20 in 1,000 people become affected by the time they are in their 80s.
+Most are painless but some are painful.
 Without treatment, an ulcer may become larger and cause problems in the leg.
 Skin inflammation (dermatitis) sometimes develops around a venous ulcer.